 A temporary order of protection may contain provisions that:

 Criminal court proceedings can result in longer orders of protection.
 If the defendant is convicted of a family violence offense that is a felony, the order of protection will last eight years from the date the sentence is entered, or eight years from the expiration of the sentence.
-Beginning September 1, 2013, orders of protection based on a felony conviction will last either five years or three years from the expiration of the sentence, whichever is greater.
+Orders of protection based on a felony conviction will last either five years or three years from the expiration of the sentence, whichever is greater.

 If you criminally charged with a family violence offense, you should speak with an attorney immediately.
 You should also speak with an attorney if you are accused in a petition for an order of protection of committing a family offense, even if you have not been arrested or charged with a crime.
 An order of protection can affect your property and parental rights as well as impose financial obligations, while a criminal conviction can result in incarceration as well as the court issuing an order of protection.
 An attorney will evaluate the accusations against you and provide invaluable guidance while working to protect your rights and ensure the best outcome.